Macclesfield Cenotaph: Description

+The names of those who lost their lives in World War One are inscribed on the four pillars in front of the memorial.
+The names of a further fifty men and three women who lost their lives in World War One but were omitted from the original four pillars are inscribed on the sides of the left-hand pillar of the memorial; this was rededicated on 2 July 2023.

-The names of those who lost their lives are inscribed on a series of bronze plates.
+The names of those who lost their lives in World War Two are inscribed on a series of bronze plates on the curved walls between the three main pillars.

+Five names of those who lost their lives in other conflicts are inscribed on the side on the right-hand pillar of the memorial.

 Appraisal

 Following the First World War most memorials were designed to evoke heroic triumphalism or detached contemplation, and they avoided depicting the horrors of war.
 It was unusual to include depictions of dead soldiers, as this was thought to be too gruesome, an objection that was raised about the dead soldier in the Royal Artillery Memorial by Charles Sargeant Jagger at Hyde Park Corner in London.
 To depict soldiers dying heroically was more acceptable, and servicemen dying in the arms of angels were included in memorials by Ferdinand Blundstone in war memorials in Stalybridge and at the Prudential Assurance Building in London.
 As the Macclesfield Memorial is an exception to the general rule of design for war memorials at the time, Morris and Roberts in the Public Sculpture in Britain series consider it to be "of great interest".
 The monument is recorded in the National Heritage List for England as a Grade II* listed building.
 It was initially designated on 1 March 1977 at Grade II, and this was raised to Grade II* on 11 November 2016.
 Grade II* is the middle of the three grades of listing and is applied to "particularly important buildings of more than special interest".
 Writing about the architecture of Macclesfield, Hartwell et al. in the Buildings of England series describe the memorial as being "The finest thing in town".